viraatdas/Text-New-Tweets/README.md

 `python3 send_text.py`

+`config.py` can be edited while the code is running.
+If you look at `send_text.py`, I reload `config` every time there is a call to the Twitter API.
+Hopefully this makes it easy to add or remove phone numbers.

 The code runs every 15 minutes.
 If there is a new tweet sent, it sends that out otherwise waits 15 minutes again.

 #### Deploy - Example